KrishnaMehta123/TestPublicIntegration/docs/Engagement Channels/email/create-message-email/gmail-annotations-promotion-cards.md

       </td>

       <td>
         Provide the discount value, which represents the amount deducted from the original price.
-This field appears when you select the *Price* checkbox.\
+This field appears when you select the *Price* checkbox.<br />
         For example, if the discount value is 25 and the original price is 100, the final price displayed will be $75.
       </td>